networknt/light-oauth2/docs/content/tutorials/enterprise.md

 curl -H "Authorization: Basic admin:123456" http://localhost:6881/oauth2/code?response_type=code&client_id=f7d42348-c647-4efb-a52d-4c5787421e72&redirect_url=http://localhost:8080/authorization
 ```
 If you want to try the above command line, you have to make sure that redirect_url is alive.
 Otherwise,
-you have an error that doesn't make any sense.
+you will have an error that doesn't make any sense.

 ### Token